The infusion process

 During your first treatment

 The medicines are given more slowly during your first visit.
 Your first dose of PERJETA will be given as an infusion over 60 minutes.
-Herceptin will be given over 90 minutes, and docetaxel over 60 minutes.
+Herceptin will be given over 90 minutes, and docetaxel will be given over 60 minutes.

 Calendar icon